2023 - 2024

 Neurovision

 The primary goal of the Emory Healthy Brain Study is to find new biological markers to predict Alzheimer’s disease.
-To help achieve that goal, we ask study participants to provide blood, cerebrospinal fluid, and microbiome samples Each of these samples provides unique information about a person’s health.
+To help achieve that goal, we ask study participants to provide blood, cerebrospinal fluid.
+Each of these samples provides unique information about a person’s health.

 Blood